CyberFlameGO/svnpython/Doc/library/logging.rst

 StreamHandler
 ^^^^^^^^^^^^^

+.. module:: logging.handlers

 The :class:`StreamHandler` class, located in the core :mod:`logging` package, sends logging output to streams such as *sys.stdout*, *sys.stderr* or any file-like object (or, more precisely, any object which supports :meth:`write` and :meth:`flush` methods).

-.. currentmodule:: logging

-.. class:: StreamHandler([stream])
+.. class:: StreamHandler([strm])

    Returns a new instance of the :class:`StreamHandler` class.
-If *stream* is specified, the instance will use it for logging output; otherwise, *sys.stderr* will be used.
+If *strm* is specified, the instance will use it for logging output; otherwise, *sys.stderr* will be used.